 Third stone is the Soeshi Stone and supports the impression of the main stone.
 Its role is to support the flow of the Iwagumi by strengthening the presence of the Oyaishi.
 It should be placed next to the Oyaishi along with the Fukuishi.

-Final stones are the Suteishi and form the final details of the scape.
+Final stones in the Iwagumi style are the Suteishi and form the final details of the scape.
 These are also known as the sacrificial stone as it does not stand out in the aquascape and may actually be hidden by plant growth over time.

 I mentioned the rule of two thirds earlier in this blog, so now I will explain it.
 The rule of two thirds was concepted by the ancient Greeks and have been used in all forms of artwork for thousands of years.
 It provides a guide on achieving balance with a work of art, which in this case includes aquascaping.
 It is actually easier to achieve this with an aquarium because we will use this rule on a two dimensional layout using the one major viewing angle of the aquarium.
 This will usually be the front of the tank.
 I provided a quick explanation video that discusses the rule of two thirds by Julian Discovers.
 There is no aquarium here, but this video should still help illustrate what it is.